akvelon/flutter-code-editor/README.md

 ![visibleSectionNames](https://raw.githubusercontent.com/akvelon/flutter-code-editor/main/example/images/visible-section-names.png)

+When hiding text, the full text is still preserved and available via `fullText` property in the Flutter Code Editor.

-Hiding text preserves line numbering that's not easy to achieve by just showing a cropped snippet.
+Hiding text preserves line numbering which is not possible by just showing a cropped snippet.
-Preserving hidden blocks is also useful if you later need to send the full code for further processing but still want to hide non-informative parts.
+Preserving hidden text is also useful if you later need to send the full code for further processing but still want to hide non-informative parts.